nats-io/nats-architecture-and-design/adr/ADR-49.md

 ![Replicated Counters](images/0049-sources.png)

-When the counter is read at any location in the tree the value shown should be returned.
+When the counter is read at any location in the tree the value shown should be returned - the total of all messages that flowed through a particular server.

 To achieve this topology we create sources that copy a subject between location and regions.
-The problem here would be that in order to get a fully global counter we end up with the same subject in all these Streams and locations and might end up with doube writes etc.
+The problem here would be that in order to get a fully global counter we end up with the same subject in all these Streams and locations and might end up with double writes if all Streams listen on the same subject.

-We might say the regions listen on subjects like `count.es.hits` and we use rewriting during the sourcing to turn that into `count.eu.hits` and eventually `count.hits` with the aggregate streams not listening on any subject.
+To solve this problem we configure regions to listen on subjects like `count.es.hits` and we use rewriting during the sourcing to turn that into `count.eu.hits` and eventually `count.hits` with the aggregate streams possibly not listening on any subject.

 In this scenario we lose the ability to access the `count.es.hits` value anywhere other than in the `es` location - not ideal.
 One could mirror from ES -> EU cluster and then Source in the EU cluster into an aggregate counter thus retaining